-bash Startup Files: You can customize the environment that exists whenever a new bash starts through creation and/or modification of certain startup files that reside in your home directory.
-Before proceeding however, we must note that bash makes a distinction between login shells and purely interactive shells, and executes a different startup file (assuming that it exists) in each case.
-You will start a bash login shell if you, for example, connect to hyper from a remote machine such as your home computer.
+''' Example 1: Search for [TAB] characters in file foo using grep: % grep '^V[TAB]' foo bash Startup Files: You can customize the environment that results whenever a new bash starts by creating and/or modifying certain startup files that reside in your home directory.
+Before proceeding, however, we must note that bash makes a distinction between login shells and purely interactive shells, and executes a different startup file (assuming that it exists) in each case.
+You will start a bash login shell if, for example, you connect to the main physics server, hyper, from a remote machine such as your home computer.
 In this case you will have to go through the login procedure of typing your user (account) name and your password.
-On the other hand, shells that you start from the Linux GUI on one of the terminals in the computer lab, for example, will be purely interactive.
+On the other hand, shells that you start from the Linux GUI on one of the workstations in the computer lab, for example, will be purely interactive.
 In this instance the computer already "knows" who you are and that you are logged in, and does not ask you for your login name or password.
 Given this, the two most important startup files (there are more, but we don't have to discuss them here, and you can get the full details from the bash man page) are as follows